 Most major economies may not be interested in accepting or investing in BTC now.
 Meanwhile, there is some evidence that other developing economies have a vested interest in bitcoin.
 For example, it is believed that Iran avoids trade sanctions through the use of bitcoin payments.

-Additionally, on June 14th, Tanzanian President Samia Suluhu Hasaan encouraged her country to prepare itself for the adoption of Bitcoin and other digital assets.
+On June 14th, Tanzanian President Samia Suluhu Hasaan encouraged her country to prepare itself for the adoption of Bitcoin and other digital assets.
 “We have witnessed the emergence of a new journey through the internet.
 I know that throughout the nation, including Tanzania, they have not accepted or started using these routes.
 However, my call to the Central Bank is that you should start working on that development,” she said.

 El Salvador may be the first country to adopt Bitcoin as legal tender.
 But this may not be the last time that a sovereign nation becomes intimately involved with the world of BTC.
 Watch this space.